 Margaret – Christine Horne

 Margaret is an entirely new character, the assistant to Matron of north tower.
 She is much kinder than Matron and when we see her she is soft spoken and takes time to listen to the girls.
-As Margaret is so quiet Christine Horne doesn’t really get a chance to shine but she plays Margaret’s
+As Margaret is so quiet Christine Horne doesn’t really get a chance to shine but she does show Margaret’s kindness and worry.